 Doing Thai Self Massage is applying Thai Massage on yourself.
-That sounds pretty evident, but it means that you should master Thai Massage techniques to be able to do so and — that takes time to learn.
+That seems obvious perhaps, but it means that you should master Thai Massage techniques to be able to do so and — that takes time to learn.

 However, the majority of Thai Self Massage courses and workshops being offered span just a few hours up to a full day, with some rare exceptions of courses going somewhat deeper and subsequently having a longer training duration.
 For those who already master Thai Massage that’s just fine, but for beginners these types of workshops are at best a nice introduction, let’s say, a kind of play-shop.